-Course Objectives: This module aims at providing learners with fundamental concepts and decision-making tools of financial management of business firms.
-Financial management focuses on management of financial resources of companies and other financial decisions that are associated with profit planning and maximizing wealth of shareholders.
-The module discusses major financial decisions made by managers.
-It aims to acquaint the students with the analytical tools that can assist in financial decision-making.
+This module aims at providing learners with fundamental concepts and decision-making tools of financial management of business firms.
+It aims to familiarize the learners towards various aspects of financial management and financial decisions that are associated with profit planning and maximizing wealth of shareholders.
+It aims to acquaint the students with the efficient management of financial resources and their effective analytical tools that can assist in financial decision-making.